 One of the key features of Meetbaar Beter is that it is a physician-driven initiative.
 Indicator sets are compiled and maintained by outcomes teams of physicians, and the Meetbaar Beter Foundation is managed by physicians as both the board of directors and the advisory board contain only physicians as members.
 All heart centers voluntarily commit to participate.
 Therefore, ownership of Meetbaar Beter will remain with the physician at all times.

 Meetbaar Beter is continuously working to further improve the use of outcome measures to create better insight in quality of care and better facilitate outcome-based improvements.
 Regarding the methodology, Meetbaar Beter developed and implemented an annual maintenance cycle to periodically execute the necessary modification to the existing sets of outcome measures and initial conditions.
 Right now, Meetbaar Beter is further developing its role as a platform for identifying and sharing best practices between the heart centers.
 In order to better facilitate the participating heart centers, Meetbaar Beter is building an international network of leading organizations in healthcare regarding the implementation of Value Based Healthcare.

 Meetbaar Beter is supported by an independent International Academic Advisory Council consisting of 25 medical and methodology experts and a national stakeholder sounding board including representatives from the government, the Dutch patient group and health insurance companies.

-In 2014, Meetbaar Beter published the health outcomes for the following main cardiovascular medical conditions, covering the results of health care of approximately 86,000 patients with heart diseases:
+In 2016, Meetbaar Beter published the health outcomes for the following main cardiovascular medical conditions, covering the results of health care of over 150,000 patients with heart diseases:

 Coronary artery disease